waterprofessor/web/_pages/cv.md

 # Research Interests
 - Physical, chemical, and biological processes with emphasis on water desalination and disinfection byproducts control in the areas of environmental aquatic chemistry and water quality
 - Innovative applications of sustainable environmental processes to address challenging issues (produced water, acid mine drainage, swimming pool water, rainfall and runoff) for public health protection and industry stewardship
-- Intelligent modeling with machine learning techniques for performance prediction of environmental technologies
+- Intelligent modeling with machine learning techniques for making performance forecasts, detecting system anomalies, discovering new materials, and interpreting data-driven findings
 - Aquarium water engineering for minimization of water footprints and environmental concerns of aquaculture

 # Professional Experience